 The Farmer’s Dog: Homemade dog treats, DIY or delivered, because sometimes your pet needs tummy-loving care, too.
 The makers are “guided by science and driven by love” to create these organic meals, delivered to your door so you never have to stop streaming Netflix and actually walk to the store.

 Wild Frontier: In a slightly different approach to your pet’s food, Wild Frontier offers a prey-based diet, inspired by how pets’ ancestors thrived in the wild.
 The company has a Zero Waste to Landfill policy that makes it environmentally friendly, too.

 Bonus: Do you even love your pet if you don’t dress them up in fun and ridiculous outfits?

 Amazon has the run of the market — 55 percent of all pet supplies bought online, in fact — offering thousands of pet products, toys, and more importantly, outfits for all types of pets.
 You can even create a pet profile and build a custom order around it.

-This has inspired other retailers to go into the pet business, with popular clothing site Zulily capitalizing on this, too, providing a wide variety of accessories and supplies.
 You can also find handmade pet treats and accessories on Etsy.
 I can’t handle the cuteness.